erinadreno/list_of_Xilinx_FPGAs/README.md

 *   XPIO I/O banks, which are the successor to UltraScale+ HP I/O banks; in a departure from previous devices, the XPIO banks are considered to be outside the FPGA part, and some XPIO banks can only be used by the DDRMC blocks (without FPGA connectivity)
 *   GTY transceivers, which can be used by the FPGA or by the CPM
 *   GTYP transceivers, which are a minor improvement of GTY transceivers
-*   GTM transceivers
+*   GTM and GTM2 transceivers
 *   the FPGA fabric with:
 	*   configurable logic blocks (CLBs), which are quite different to previous architectures
 		*   a CLB is made of 4 SLICEs: 2 SLICELs and 2 SLICEMs
 		*   each SLICE still contains 8 6-input LUTs, each fracturable into two 5-input LUTs with shared inputs
 		*   each slice still contains 16 flip-flops, two for each LUT
 		*   there are no more wide LUT multiplexers
 		*   the carry chain has been replaced with new carry and cascade logic
 		*   the distributed RAM configurations are different
 	*   36kbit true dual port block RAMs, with some changes from UltraScale+
 	*   288kbit UltraRAM blocks, with some changes from UltraScale+
 	*   DSP58 blocks, which replace the old DSP48\* blocks; two adjacent DSP58 blocks can be combined into a single DSP58\_CPLX block, performing [complex](https://en.wikipedia.org/wiki/Complex_number "Complex number") arithmetic
 	*   HD I/O blocks, similar to UltraScale+
 		*   now with 11 differential pairs (22 pins) per block
 	*   NoC master access ports
 	*   NoC slave access ports
 	*   hard IP blocks:
 		*   PCI Express Gen4 and Gen5 cores
 		*   MRMAC (Multirate Ethernet MAC), usable in 1×100Gbit, 2×50Gbit, 1×40Gbit, 4×25Gbit, 4×10Gbit configurations
 		*   DCMAC (600G Channelized Multirate Ethernet Subsystem), usable in 1×400Gbit, 3×200Gbit, 6×100Gbit configurations
 		*   600Gbit Interlaken block, usable in 12×56.42Gbit, 24×28.21Gbit, or 24×12.5Gbit configurations
 		*   400Gbit HSC (High-Speed Crypto) Engine, usable in 1×400Gbit, 2×200Gbit, or 4×100Gbit configurations
 		*   VDE (Video Decoder Engine)
 		*   (2nd Gen device only) 4-core Mali-G78AE GPU
 		*   (2nd Gen selected device only) Image signal processor (ISP)
 		*   (2nd Gen selected device only) Video processing pipeline (VPP)
 *   (on some devices) [AI](https://en.wikipedia.org/wiki/Artificial_intelligence "Artificial intelligence") Engines, [vector processor](https://en.wikipedia.org/wiki/Vector_processor "Vector processor") cores meant for [machine learning](https://en.wikipedia.org/wiki/Machine_learning "Machine learning") usage
 *   (on some devices) [AI](https://en.wikipedia.org/wiki/Artificial_intelligence "Artificial intelligence")\-ML Engines, updated version of the AI Engines
 *   (on some devices) [AI](https://en.wikipedia.org/wiki/Artificial_intelligence "Artificial intelligence")\-ML v2 Engines, further updated version of the AI-ML Engines
+*   (on some devices) LDPC decoders

 <table>
 	<thead>